charlesduan/hicite/README.md

 # *Hereinafter*: A Legal Citation Program

 This repository provides literate programming documentation for *Hereinafter*, a LaTeX package for legal citations.
-It is designed to produce three outputs:
+It is designed to produce the following
+outputs:

-1. A distribution of the package, contained in `hicite.tgz`
+1. A distribution of the package, contained in `hicite.tds.zip`
 2. A single-file user manual, `hicite.pdf`
-3. Individual documentation files for each of the source code modules
+3. Individual documentation files for each of the source code modules, in the `doc` subdirectory
+4. A test suite

 The inputs for all three are the `.dtx` files for each of the modules of the package.
 This readme describes the structure of each module and the process for compiling them into each of the outputs.

+## Distribution Contents

+The following is an outline of the contents of this distribution:

+- Source code:
+  - `hicite.ins`: The installation file
+  - `helpers`: A directory of LaTeX package files used for compiling the documentation and testing the package
+  - `src`: The package module files with documentation source code
+  - `support`: Supporting files such as tables which should be included with an installation

+- Generated files:
+  - `gen`: Generated package files which should be included with an installation
+  - `test`: The unit test output
+  - `manual`: The compiled user manual

 ## Doc and Docstrip